preciousakams/Url_shortner/README.md

  # Url-Shortner
  ***
-A tool that creates a short and compact version of any url, built with Node Js.
+A tool that creates a short and compact version of any web URL, built with Node Js.

 ## Built with
 * Html